Insurgency in Punjab, India: Alleged Pakistan involvement

 The ISI also attempted to make appeals to the five-member Panthic Committee, elected from among the religious leaders of the Panth at the Panj Takhts as the upholders of the Sikh religion, as well as the Shiromani Gurdwara Parbandhak Committee due to its substantial financial resources, and as both Sikh committees had major political influence over Punjab and New Delhi.

 Sikhs in Pakistan were a small minority and the Panthic Committee in Pakistan assisted the propaganda campaign of ISI in its propaganda and psychological warfare.
 The Sikh community in the country and abroad were its target.
 Panthic Committee delivered religious speeches and revealing incidents of torture to the Sikhs.
 Sikhs were instigated to take up arms against the Indian Government "in the name of a hypothetical autonomous Sikh nation".

 ISI used Pakistani Sikhs as partners for its operation in the Indian Punjab.
-The terrorist training program was spread over and the Sikh gurdwaras on both sides of International border were used as place for residence and armoury for storing weapons and ammunitions.
+The militant training program was spread over and the Sikh gurdwaras on both sides of International border were used as place for residence and armoury for storing weapons and ammunitions.

 The direct impact of these activities was felt during the Operation Blue Star where the Sikh insurgents fighting against the army were found to be well trained in warfare and had enough supply of ammunitions.
 After the Operation Blue Star several modern weapons found inside the temple complex with the Pakistan or Chinese markings on them.

 Training and infrastructure

 Pakistan had been involved in training, guiding, and arming Sikh militants.
 Interrogation reports of Sikh militants arrested in India gave details of the training of Sikh youth in Pakistan including arms training in the use of rifles, sniper rifle, light machine gun, grenade, automatic weapons, chemical weapons, demolition of buildings and bridges, sabotage and causing explosions using gunpowder by the Pak-based Sikh militant leaders and Pakistani army officers.
-A dozen terrorist training camps had been set up in Pakistan along the International border.
+A dozen militant training camps had been set up in Pakistan along the International border.
 These camps housed 1500 to 2000 Sikh militants who were imparted guerrilla warfare training.
 Reports also suggested plans of ISI to cause explosions in big cities like Amritsar, Ludhiana, Chandigarh, Delhi and targeting politicians.
-According to KPS Gill, terrorists had been mainly using crude bombs but since 1990s more modern explosives supplied by Pakistan had become widespread in usage among them.
-The number of casualties also increased with more explosives usage by the terrorists.
+According to KPS Gill, militants had been mainly using crude bombs but since 1990s more modern explosives supplied by Pakistan had become widespread in usage among them.
+The number of casualties also increased with more explosives usage by the militants.